 When the Sakura Bloom by Nariso Togo sheds light on the cultural significance of cherry blossom season in Japan, and an insight into the unique mindset of its people.
 Through subtle text and gentle imagery readers will see the importance of slowing down to appreciate the moment.
-That comfort, not despair, can be found in the inevitable cycles of the seasons.
-How change can usher in opportunities and rejuvenation.

 "This beautiful picture book helps us to understand how significant the Cherry Blossom Festival is...Turn the pages of this book slowly and understand how lovely the trees are and what they mean to the Japanese culture."
 5 Stars